 Sep9

-17:10 The disciples asked him, “Why then (If what Jesus says is true in the Messiah dying and resurrecting-(V. 9) do the teachers of the law (Scribes) )ay that Elijah must come first?”
-(Because Elijah was taken up to heaven.-(2-Kings 2:11-12) The scribes were probably expecting Elijah to swoop down from heaven as he had went up.
-Or maybe they were expecting a sort of reincarnated Elijah..(New) 11 Jesus replied, “To be sure, (undoubtably, no-doubt) Elijah comes and will restore all things.
-12 But I tell you, Elijah has already come, and they did not recognise him, but have done to him everything they wished.
+17:10 The disciples asked him, “Why then (If what you say is true, that the Messiah must be raised from the dead-(V. 9) do the teachers of the law (Scribes) say that Elijah must come first?”
+(They had a problem with the sequence and chronological order of events.
+Expecting Elijah to return first to usherer in the Messiah’s arrival.
+But seeing him disappear after the Transfiguration they were confused) 11 Jesus replied, “To be sure, (undoubtably, no-doubt) Elijah comes and will restore all things.
+12 But I tell you, Elijah has already come, and they did not recognize him, but have done to him everything they wished.
 In the same way, the son of man (A Messianic title signifying Christ’s human and divine nature-(Dan.
 7:13-14) is going to suffer at their hands.
 13 Then the disciples understood (They put the pieces together and now it made sense-(New) that he was talking to them about John the Baptist.
 (For Complete Expository See Book)

 Extended Sermons